ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

 \subsection{Non-Rigid Volumetric Deformation}

+While fast online volumetric reconstruction is useful in exploration and visualization, offline reconstruction systems~\cite{choi2015robust} are sometimes preferred when a higher quality is required for design and evaluation.

-The aforementioned modules are suitable for medium-scale reconstruction with $\le$10K input VGA-resolution frames.
-For input sequences beyond that range or with heavy noise, drift is inevitable, and therefore offline reconstruction~\cite{choi2015robust} is preferred.
-In a submap-based offline reconstruction system, long sequences are split into smaller subsets, each yielding a submap $\mM^j$ reconstruction with less drift.
-A global pose graph is then optimized after robust registration of such submaps to refine poses $\TT^j$.
-For the details, we refer the readers to state-of-the-art reconstruction systems~\cite{choi2015robust, dong2019gpu}.
+State-of-the-art offline systems adopt divide-and-conquer.
+Long input sequences are split into smaller subsets, each yielding a submap point cloud $\mM^j$ reconstruction with less drift.
+In this setup, we can simply reuse the integration and surface extraction components in the previous subsection~\cite{choi2015robust, dong2019gpu}.
+A global pose graph is then constructed and optimized after robust registration~\cite{choy2020deep, yang2021self} of submaps.
+For the details, we refer the readers to state-of-the-art RGBD reconstruction systems~\cite{choi2015robust, dong2019gpu}.

-We can simply reuse the integration and surface extraction components in the previous subsection for an offline system, with a fast processing speed for fragment estimation and scene reconstruction~\cite{choi2015robust, dong2019gpu}.
 However, issues still persist in challenging scenes, \eg, heavy misalignment due to the strong simulated noise in the Augmented ICL dataset~\cite{choi2015robust}, and the artifacts presented in the large-scale indoor RGBD LiDAR dataset~\cite{park2017colored}, as shown in Fig.~\ref{fig:app-slac-qualitative}.

-To deal with this, non-rigid volumetric deformation is presented in Simultaneous Localization and Calibration (SLAC)~\cite{zhou2013elastic,zhou2014slac} to jointly optimize camera poses and refine geometry details by non-rigid deformation.
-In brief, SLAC attempts to embed fragment points in a control grid $\cc$ for deformation, and optimizes loss functions parameterized over the grids with as-rigid-as-possible regularizers:
+To deal with this, non-rigid volumetric deformation is presented in Simultaneous Localization and Calibration (SLAC)~\cite{zhou2013elastic,zhou2014slac}.

+SLAC attempts to minimize the distance between correspondences from different submaps by optimizing a combination of rigid transformations and non-rigid deformations.
+While the rigid transformations are simply the submap poses $\{\TT^j\}$, deformation is parameterized by a control grid $\cc$.
+In $\cc$, each grid point $\uu$ stores a local Euclidean offset $\cc_\uu \in \mathbb{R}^3$, and the accompanying function $C_\cc(\xx) = \xx + \sum_{\uu \in \NN_{\xx}} w_\uu(\xx) \cc_\uu$ deforms a point $\xx \in \mathbb{R}^3$ by applying interpolated neighbor grid offsets, where $w_\uu(\xx)$ is the interpolation ratio.
+The loss function is then parameterized over $\{\TT^j\}$ and $\cc$ with as-rigid-as-possible regularizers: